-- Only the following persons and entities under the law are entitled to access vote-by-mail request and status information obtained as part of processing such request (including from the time of the request to the return and counting of the ballot as reported: - o canvassing board - o an election official, - o a political party of official thereof, - o a candidate who has filed qualification papers and is opposed in an upcoming election, - o registered political committees for political purposes only, and - a voter (only entitled to access his or her own vote-by-mail ballot request information). - Supervisors of Elections report during statewide elections starting 15 days before an election and ending 50 days after the election or election cycle (if consisting of a primary and a general election).
+- Only the following persons and entities under the law are entitled to access vote-by-mail request and status information obtained as part of processing such request (including from the time of the request to the return and counting of the ballot as reported: - o canvassing board - o an election official, - o a political party of official thereof, - \circ a candidate who has filed qualification papers and is opposed in an upcoming election, - o registered political committees for political purposes only, and - \circ a voter (only entitled to access his or her own vote-by-mail ballot request information). - Supervisors of Elections report during statewide elections starting 15 days before an election and ending 15 days after the election or election cycle (if consisting of a primary and a general election).
 See Rule 1S-2.043, F.A.C., for report file specifications. - The State requires the requester to complete the online Form DS-DE 146 (Application to Obtain Vote-by-mail Ballot Request Information).
-The user's online access is terminated at the end of the calendar year in which access granted or sooner as may be applicable.
-Request must be resubmitted each year.
+The user's online access is terminated on the 16th day after the election ends or sooner as may be applicable.
+The user's Request must be resubmitted each year. - The vote-by-mail files are only to be made available during the reporting period and the only information to the above-named entities and persons is what is contained in those reported files.